Self Driving Car

 Users in Los Angeles, San Francisco, and Phoenix can use the Waymo app to hail autonomous taxi rides.
 It's like an Uber or Lyft, but without a driver.

 In October 2024, Waymo raised an additional $5.6 billion to help it expand operations, bringing its total funding to over $11 billion.
-Waymo is currently building out the infrastructure to start operating in Atlanta and Austin.
+Waymo is currently building out the infrastructure to start operating in Atlanta, Austin, and Miami.

 In addition to robotaxis, Waymo's self-driving technology could be used for public transportation, trucking, and personal vehicles — the applications are limitless.